Training with Pseudo-Code for Instruction Following: Introduction

-In this paper, we draw inspiration from recent work that suggests models perform better when given instructions in pseudo-code ~\citep{mishra-etal-2023-prompting, chainofcode, puerto-etal-2024-code}.
-Pseudo-code instructions offer several advantages over natural language, including being better structured, clearer, and more concise.
-This clarity and conciseness can improve model performance by reducing the complexity of instructions.
-Thus, instead of using verbose natural language instructions, prompting models with pseudo-code ~\citep{mishra-etal-2023-prompting} or using pseudo-code as a thinking aid during inference ~\citep{puerto-etal-2024-code} can improve model performance on a wide range of traditional natural-language processing tasks including text classification, question-generation, question-answering, common-sense reasoning, etc.
+In this paper, we draw inspiration from recent work showing that large language models often perform better when instructions are expressed in pseudo-code rather than natural language~\citep{mishra-etal-2023-prompting, chainofcode, puerto-etal-2024-code}.
+Compared to natural language, pseudo-code provides a more explicit representation of task structure, including ordering, control flow, and execution constraints. \citet{mishra-etal-2023-prompting} further show that code-specific elements—such as comments, docstrings, and structural cues, can improve model performance.
+By clarifying task structure and constraints, these elements yield instructions that are clearer, more concise, and less ambiguous.
+As a result, both directly prompting models with pseudo-code~\citep{mishra-etal-2023-prompting} and using pseudo-code as a thinking aid during inference~\citep{puerto-etal-2024-code} have been shown to improve performance across a wide range of natural language processing tasks, including text classification, question answering, question generation, and commonsense reasoning.

-However, writing pseudo-code programs can be tedious and using few-shot demonstrations to craft code representations for use in inference can be unnatural for non-expert users of LLMs.
-Additionally, methods such as Chain-of-Code ~\citep{chainofcode} also require the use of external code-emulators for creating line-by-line executed, intermediate outputs of simulated or executed code statements, possibly limiting their adoption.
+However, relying on pseudo-code at inference time introduces practical limitations.
+Writing pseudo-code programs can be tedious and unintuitive for non-expert users, and few-shot demonstrations that incorporate code representations are often brittle.
+Moreover, approaches such as Chain-of-Code~\citep{chainofcode} depend on external code execution or emulation to produce intermediate outputs, complicating deployment.

-To address the limitations of such inference-time methods, we fine-tune base LLMs using instruction-tuning data that includes pseudo-code along with the final answer.
-Thus, given a natural language prompt, models are trained to first re-express the instruction in pseudo-code and then attempt to answer the question (see sample pseudo-code program in Figure \ref{fig:data-gen}).
-From an end-user's perspective, interacting with such an LLM is identical to regular natural-language prompting, offering a seamless and easy drop-in alternative to existing NL-prompted LMs.
+To address these limitations, we propose a training-time alternative.
+We fine-tune base LLMs using instruction-tuning data that pairs natural-language instructions with corresponding pseudo-code representations and final answers.
+Given a natural-language prompt, the model is trained to first re-express the instruction in pseudo-code and then generate the answer (see the sample program in Figure~\ref{fig:data-gen}).
+From an end-user’s perspective, interaction with the resulting model is identical to standard natural-language prompting, making our approach a seamless drop-in replacement for existing instruction-tuned LLMs.